-Spry and fuel-efficient, Mazda's small SUV is rewarding to drive and is reliable.
+Spry and fuel-efficient, Mazda’s small SUV is rewarding to drive and is reliable.
 Nimble handling and a taut ride, combined with plentiful power from the 2.5-liter, 184-hp four-cylinder, makes it fun to drive.
 The one downside is that the cabin is louder than most in the segment.
 A complex rotary dial-controlled infotainment system takes some time to master.
 A less powerful 2.0-liter four comes only with FWD and a manual transmission.
 Cabin and cargo space are plentiful, seats are comfortable, and visibility is good - aided by standard blind-spot monitoring on higher trims.
 The Grand Touring trim offers forward-collision warning with autobraking.
 Owner satisfaction is high.
 This is a viable choice against a VW Tiguan or Ford Escape.
-A redesigned CX-5 goes on sale in April-May 2017.
+A redesigned CX-5 goes on sale this spring.